vitay/deeprl/document.md

     a_t = \mu_\theta(s_t) + \xi
 $$

-This additive noise could be anything, but the most practical choise is to use an **Ornstein-Uhlenbeck** process [@Uhlenbeck1930] to generate temporally correlated noise with zero mean.
+This additive noise could be anything, but the most practical choice is to use an **Ornstein-Uhlenbeck** process [@Uhlenbeck1930] to generate temporally correlated noise with zero mean.
 Ornstein-Uhlenbeck processes are used in physics to model the velocity of Brownian particles with friction.
 It updates a variable $x_t$ using a stochastic differential equation (SDE):

 $$ dx_t = \theta (\mu - x_t) dt + \sigma dW_t \qquad \text{with} \qquad dW_t = \mathcal{N}(0, dt)$$